-Colombia’s second city of Medellin is an often-misunderstood gem located in the heart of the coffee country in Colombia.
+Colombia’s “second city” of Medellin is an often misunderstood gem.
 Clinging to the side of the mountains that surround the river valley at the heart of the city, Medellin is undeniably beautiful and bustling with excitement.

 For travelers adding Medellin to their Colombia itinerary, there are plenty of things to do in Medellin.
 Modern infrastructure and public transport make enjoying all this city has to offer a breeze, and with countless cool accommodation options, Medellin is a traveler’s dream.

 Come on, people – do better.
-There are so many more things to do in Medellin that are exciting, inspiring, and promote a more realistic, forward-looking perspective of the city.
+There are so many more things to do in Medellin that are exciting and promote a more realistic, forward-looking perspective of the city.

 1. Taste Your Way Through Medellin on a Food Tour

 Is there any better way to get to know a city than through its food?
 I love to schedule a food tour early in my trip when visiting a city for the first time.
 A food tour is often the best way to learn about popular local dishes and also helps you decipher menus and order your favorites while eating out the rest of your trip.